 1170 East Highway 4

 Arnold, CA 95223

-All-Outdoors North Stanislaus trips usually meet at 9:00 am, but keep in mind that meet times may vary.
-Please refer to the information sent to you in your Trip Confirmation email, check with your group trip leader or contact our office.
+All-Outdoors North Fork Stanislaus trips usually start at 9:00 am, but keep in mind that meet times may vary.
+Please refer to the information sent to you in your Trip Confirmation email, check with your group’s organizer, or contact our office.
 Plan to be on time; guests that arrive late may miss their trip.

 These are approximate mileages and driving times and do not take into account any delays or stops.
 Please allow a little extra time to assure correct arrival time to the meeting place.
 Thank you!

-Real-time flow information is available for the North Fork of the Stanislaus on our Updated River Conditions page.
+Real-time, up to the hour flow information is available for the North Fork Stanislaus on our Updated River Conditions page.

 The important thing to remember about the weather in the Sierra Foothills is that it can change on short notice.
 It is always best to be prepared for any kind of weather situation.

 Seasonal patterns do exist.
 In April and May, days are generally breezy and warm (60-70 degrees).
 Nights can be in the 50's; generally cooler during the earlier spring trips.
 The summer months are usually hot and dry (85-100 degrees).
 Night temperatures can range from the low 60's to the low 70's.

 Even though these patterns exist, it is not uncommon to get a 90 degree day in May and a breezy, rainy day in June or July.
 It is always important to bring sun protection and cold weather gear to the river.
 You can decide which is most appropriate once you have arrived